cakenggt/aleclownes.com/_posts/2017-06-15-analytical-engine.md

 ---
 layout: md_page
-title: Coding with Ada: Programming Babbage's Analytical Engine
+title: !
+'Coding with Ada: Programming Babbage''s Analytical Engine'
 ---
 # What is The Analytical Engine